RenHou/STTGK3013MobileWebProgramming/Lab Assignment 1/tripfuelcostestimator/README.md

 12. ElevatedButton

 Basic validation approach:
-1. The distance is validate by ensuring the TextField of distance is not empty or less than 0
+1. The distance is validated by ensuring the TextField of distance is not empty or less than 0
-2. The fuel efficiency is validate by ensuring the TextField of fuel efficiency is not empty or less than 0
+2. The fuel efficiency is validated by ensuring the TextField of fuel efficiency is not empty or less than 0

  <img width="609" height="254" alt="image" src="https://github.com/user-attachments/assets/cfccf490-cd24-4c33-b3bf-f4a2609d45b2" />